ECCC-MSC/open-data/README.md

 # Workflow overview

-Here's the Public data documentation update process workflow overview.
+Here's an overview of the Public data documentation update process.
 Detailed procedures provided below.

 1. Retrieve a local copy of the current public data documentation repository
 2. Update the source documentation